informalsystems/quint/README.md

 <details>
 <summary>Checking if everyone gets a santa</summary>
-Quint (with the help of [Apalache][apalache]) can check if, when the bowl gets empty, every participant has a santa!
-No kids crying at revelation :gift:.
+Quint (with the help of [Apalache][apalache]) can check to ensure that after the bowl is empty, every participant has a santa!
+No kids crying when the gifts are exchanged :gift:.
 ``` bluespec
 quint verify secret_santa.qnt --invariant=everyone_gets_a_santa --main=quint_team_secret_santa --apalache-config=config.json
 [ok] No violation found (2119ms).